Switzerland - Data Protection Overview

 Legal bases – or rather 'justifications' are relevant only as a basis to justify an otherwise unlawful personality rights infringement.
-See section on principles for details.
+See the section on Principles below for details.
 This concept will remain the same under the Revised FADP (Article 30(2) of the Revised FADP).

-Consent is valid as a ground for justification of personality rights infringements only if it is informed and freely given.
-If the controller seeks to justify the disclosure of sensitive personal data or so-called 'personality profiles' to third parties (other controllers) or if it otherwise seeks to justify a personality rights infringement (e.g. processing for further purposes or for longer than necessary) concerning sensitive personal data, consent needs to be given expressly (clear affirmative action).
+Where a controller needs to justify processing (see the introductory remarks to section on 'Legal Bases' and the definition of 'lawfulness of processing' in section on 'Principles') and seeks to rely on consent for that purpose, consent is valid only if it is informed and freely given.
+If the controller seeks to justify the disclosure of sensitive personal data or so-called 'personality profiles' to third parties (other controllers; not processors) or if it otherwise seeks to justify a personality rights infringement (e.g. processing for further purposes or for longer than necessary) concerning sensitive personal data, consent needs to be given expressly (clear affirmative action).

-Under the Revised FADP, consent will be valid only if it is informed, freely given and specific to one or several processing activities (Article 6(6) of the Revised FADP).
-Further, if a controller seeks to justify personality rights infringements involving sensitive personal data or high-risk profiling, consent needs to be expressly given (Article 6(7) of the Revised FADP).
+Under the Revised FADP, where a controller needs to justify processing (see the introductory remarks to section on 'Legal Bases' and the definition of 'lawfulness of processing' in section on 'Principles') and seeks to rely on consent for that purpose, consent will be valid only if it is informed, freely given and specific to one or several processing activities (Article 6(6) of the Revised FADP).
+Further, where a controller needs to justify processing involving sensitive personal data or high-risk profiling and seeks to rely on consent for that purpose, consent needs to be expressly given (Article 6(7) of the Revised FADP).

 Despite the lengthy Parliamentary debate and the misconceptions surrounding it, there will be no general requirements under the Revised FADP to obtain consent for so-called high-risk profiling (a concept introduced late in the Parliamentary debate; meaning profiling that poses a high risk to the privacy of individuals by pairing between data that enables an assessment of essential aspects of the personally of a natural person).
-Rather, consent or another valid ground for justification (such as overriding private or public interests or a legal obligation) will only be required to justify high-risk profiling that does not comply with the fair processing principles.
-See section on principles for details.
+Rather, the relevant provision (Article 6(7) of the Revised FADP) defines a condition for valid consent that applies if a controller needs to justify processing and seeks to rely on consent for that purpose (and not on other grounds for justification, (such as overriding private or public interests or a legal obligation.
+See the introductory remarks to this section above and the definition of 'lawfulness of processing' in the section on Principles below for details.

-Interests of the controller may justify an otherwise unlawful infringement of personality rights if the interests override the data subject's privacy interests (Article 13(1) of the FADP; Article 31(1) of the Revised FADP).
+Where a controller needs to justify processing (see the introductory remarks to this section above and the definition of 'lawfulness of processing' in the section on Principles below), interests of the controller may justify the processing if the interests override the data subject's privacy interests (Article 13(1) of the FADP; Article 31(1) of the Revised FADP).
 Necessity for the conclusion or performance of a contract with the data subject is considered such interest that may override the data subject's privacy interests (Article 13(2)(a) of the FADP; Article 31(2)(a) of the Revised FADP).

 Interests of the data subject may qualify as 'private interests' under Article 13(1) of the FADP (Article 31(1) of the Revised FADP) that may justify an otherwise unlawful personality rights infringement.
 At the same time, processing that is in the (vital) interest of the data subject is less likely to qualify as a personality rights infringement in the first place.

-Overriding public interests may justify an otherwise unlawful personality rights infringement, particularly if invoked by public authorities.
+Overriding public interests may justify an otherwise unlawful personality rights infringement, particularly if invoked by public authorities (Article 13(1) of the FADP; Article 31(1) of the Revised FADP).
 Courts are reluctant to accept public interests as grounds for justification if private controllers invoke it.

 - processing in order to conclude or perform a contract with the data subject;

-- processing for the purpose of competing economically with another organisation, provided the controller will not share the personal data with third parties (except intragroup transfers); and
+- processing for the purpose of competing economically with another organisation, provided the controller will not share the personal data with third parties (whereby, in this context, intragroup transfers are not considered transfers to third parties); and

 - processing for the purpose of checking the creditworthiness of a data subject (subject to restrictions).